ekcaroline/CryptoKeyExchange/README.md

 # CryptoKeyExchange

 CryptoKeyExchange is a Python program that provides a robust solution for secure key exchange and communication.
-This versatile tool enables users to enhance the security of their communication by checking primitive roots, computing and exchanging public keys, and detecting and preventing man-in-the-middle attacks.
+This versatile tool enables users to enhance the security of their communication by checking primitive roots, and computing and exchanging public keys.

 ## Features